-Environmental Justice
+Environmental justice

 Rodolfo Dirzo

-Associate Dean for Integrative Initiatives on Environmental Justice at The Doerr School of Sustainability
+Associate Dean for Integrative Initiatives on Environmental Justice

+"Historically disenfranchised communities have been on the frontlines of the adverse consequences of the Anthropocene.
 On the one hand, global environmental change — the combined negative effects of land use change, over-exploitation, pollution, and climate change — has a disproportionately negative impact on the sectors of society that contribute the least to it.
 Furthermore, those communities that have historically been suppressed and marginalized also receive the lesser share of the once bountiful resources of Mother Earth's life-supporting systems.
 In this context, development of a strong environmental justice culture is imperative if we are to create ethical, just, and resilient solutions for local, regional, and global sustainability.
 Meeting this challenge is simultaneously an inescapable responsibility and the motivation that drives our mission."

 Events